 But one retailer which isn't listed in our table is Appliances Direct, which has the lowest price of all: £179 for the AirPods Pro.
 That's a brilliant £70 off the usual price - which is definitely still £249 on Apple's site - and we're not sure why the site is so modestly claiming a saving of just £14!

 AirPods Pro (normally £249)

 Best AirPods deals right now

-Apple sells two sets of basic (ie non-Pro, non-Max) AirPods: AirPods with a wireless charging case have an RRP of £199, while AirPods with a standard charging case are £159.
+Apple sells two sets of basic AirPods: with a wireless charging case (RRP £199) or with a standard charging case (£159).

-The price-comparison widgets below gather the latest and best prices on the AirPods from the major retailers.
+The automatic price-comparison tables below gather the latest and best prices on the AirPods from the major retailers.

 AirPods with Charging Case (normally £159)

 AO, meanwhile, has the best deal on the wireless model: £156, or £43 off the RRP.